vokimon/godot-asset-library-client/README.md

 - Solve the emoji problem by not removing them.
 The blacklist is quite limited and fragile.
 - Support first upload of a project
 - Auto-identify license available in repository
-- Auto-identify branch from current branch
-- Auto-identify repo name from git remote
+- Auto-identify repo name from git remote for non github hostings
-- Auto-identify repo hosting, first just check it is github
+- Auto-identify repo hosting for non github hostings
-- Support for other repo hosting services